 From the moment we sipped our welcome drink out of a fresh a coconut to when we boarded a small fishing boat for our return journey to Gili Air, everything was perfect.

 Visiting somewhere isn’t always about the island or it’s people, sometimes the accommodation you are in makes the difference.
-Gili Asahan Eco Lodge was perfect, in fact, it was more than perfect, it actually exceeded my expectations which isn’t very easy to do.
+Gili Asahan Eco Lodge was perfect, in fact, it was more than perfect.
+This Eco Lodge actually exceeded my expectations which isn’t very easy to do.

 We snorkelled off the beach and it was lovely.
 There are a couple of coral bommies with good marine life so it was easy to spend some time bobbing around in the turquoise water.
 We saw Moorish idols, black and white clown fish, thousands of gold fish and little schools of silver fish.